rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 ## Some Readings To Kick Things Off

 What is digital history anyway?
 How is it connected to so-called 'big data'?
 Read the following pieces.
-Annotate with Hypothes.is anything that strikes you as interesting; annotate anything that puzzles you - feel free to just say, 'I'm not sure what this means; does it mean.... does anybody have any ideas?' **and** if you see someone is asking questions, you can reply to that annotation with thoughts of your own!
+Annotate with Hypothes.is anything that strikes you as interesting using [our HIST3814o group](https://hypothes.is/groups/886ipqWe/hist3814o); annotate anything that puzzles you - feel free to just say, 'I'm not sure what this means; does it mean.... does anybody have any ideas?' **and** if you see someone is asking questions, you can reply to that annotation with thoughts of your own!

 **NB** Each week, I expect you to respond to at least someone else's annotation in a **substantive** way.
 No "I agree!" or "right on!" or that sort of thing.
 Make a **meaningful** contribution.